retrieva/Neural_Topic_Models/README.md

 ​	--auto_adj: once adopted, there would be no need to specify the no_above argument, the model will automatically filter out the top 20 words with the highest document frequencies.

 ​	--bkpt_continue: once adopted, the model will load the last checkpoint file and continue training.

+​	--lang: to select a tokenizer for the language.
+Choose one of zh, en, or ja.